Dreams come true for Aussie kids at AO 2026

-The AO’s Kids Tennis Day on January 17 marked a special day in the calendars of 25 children from Adelaide.
+The AO’s Kids Tennis Day on January 17 marked a special day in the calendars of 25 children and their family members from across Australia.

-The young South Australians were flown to Melbourne to experience the excitement of Australian Open 2026 through Emirates and Australian Tennis Foundation’s Force for Good program.
+The youngsters were flown to Melbourne to experience the excitement of Australian Open 2026 through the Australian Tennis Foundation's Emirates Force for Good program.

 Not only did the young participants and their guardians experience the magic of the Grand Slam, from family adventures and waterslides to live entertainment, but they also met Australian tennis legends Casey Dellacqua and Pat Cash at the AO Ballpark presented by Emirates.